 J-2, F-2, and H-4 dependent children and spouses are all permitted to attend school in the United States.
 All dependent spouses may enroll in college and university classes.
 Tuition rates may vary according to determination of resident status in the State of Ohio.
-It is suggested that your spouse consult with the Office of International Student Services at the college or university which they plan to attend.
+It is suggested that your spouse consult with the Office of International Student Services at the college or university.